ElizaPopa/TestCases/README.md

 ------------------------------

+**Title:**
+Add a new employee without filling in all the fields

 **Description:**
-Adding a new employee on Web Tables without completing all the fields
+Check if a new employee on Web Tables can be saved without completing all the fields

 **Steps to reproduce:**